deepxde.data

 geometry – Instance of

-.pde – A global PDE or a list of PDEs.
+Geometry.pde – A global PDE or a list of PDEs.

-if no global PDE.bcs – A boundary condition or a list of boundary conditions.
+Noneif no global PDE.bcs – A boundary condition or a list of boundary conditions.
 Use

-if no boundary condition.num_domain (int) – The number of training points sampled inside the domain.
+[]if no boundary condition.num_domain (int) – The number of training points sampled inside the domain.

 num_boundary (int) – The number of training points sampled on the boundary.